Skip to content

 • Establish conversion tracking for key goals

-• Factor in conversion value – email signups, ecommerce orders etc
+• Factor in conversion value – email signups, e-commerce orders, etc

 • Compare ad cost to revenue/value generated